 Because of this, it isn’t a big stretch to imagine that what impacts your gut also impacts your skin and vice-versa.

-Plus, research shows that people with atopic eczema also have increased intestinal permeability, also known as leaky gut [R].
+Additionally, research shows that people with atopic eczema also have leaky gut [R].
+Another name for leaky gut is increased intestinal permeability.

 Skin conditions like eczema can be very difficult to identify and treat.
 Why?
 The skin is our first line of defense from the rest of the world and is exposed to thousands of substances a day.
 These substances come from both the inside of the body and out.
 One rash can look almost identical to another kind as well!